CS3398-Badoons-Ciao/CS3398-Badoons-F2019/README.md

   * A titlescreen is displayed to the user and promts the user to login.
 Functionality to the backend of our program is implemented to login to a user.
   * CourseOverview GUI's class is created in the same format as a Screen class and is being implemented.
 * Rebekah Barber
-  * Data persistance -> Input.java, Output.java
+  * To Do List -> List.java, ListObject.java
-  * Classes used to save and load data from and to the app and file
+  * Classes used to create a list of objects that hold assignments and their attrabutes that will make up the to do list.
 * Alex
   * GPA calculations functionality -> ExcelFormatter.java, ExcelFileExporter.java
   * Created JUnit tests-> every file inside the test directory